Censorship by Apple: China

 Artists who reference the 1989 Tiananmen Square protests and massacre have had some or all of their music removed from iTunes, including Jacky Cheung Hok-yau and Tat Ming Pair.

+In July 2020, Apple removed 3,300 unlicensed games from the Chinese App Store.

+Five months later, Apple removed a further 48,000 unlicensed games from the Chinese App Store.
+Removed apps included Asphalt 8: Airborne, Grand Theft Auto, and Fruit Ninja.

 In 2021, Apple removed a Quran app and a Bible app from the China App Store.
 Apple also removed a popular daily prayer app for Muslims from China.
-Jehovah's Witnesses' app was removed in May 2020.
+The Jehovah's Witnesses' app was removed in May 2020.